 Post completing Preregistration, Applicants will proceed to submit separate Project Applications for each individual Project Area.
-Round 1 of the BEAD deployment Project Application will primarily involve Applicants submitting their applications through the grant portal, utilizing data from an interactive public mapping tool for each Project Area.
-The outcome will include preliminary project allocations and start of negotiations.
-In this round, Applicants must provide essential details gathered via the online mapping tool, facilitated by the ACA.
+Round 1 of the BEAD deployment Project Application primarily involved Applicants submitting their applications through the grant portal, utilizing data from an interactive public mapping tool for each Project Area which will also be followed during round 2.
+The outcome of Round 1 included preliminary project allocations and negotiations.
+Applications were evaluated for conditional award, and any Project Areas that were not tentatively awarded as part of Round 1 were moved to Round 2 for further assessment.
+Similar to Round 1, Applicants must provide essential details gathered via the online mapping tool, facilitated by the ACA for Round 2.
 These applications will be scored to determine the BEAD subgrant awards.
-The information provided during the Preregistration phase will be applied to all Project Applications submitted by the Applicants who have not completed Preregistration will not be able to submit a Project Application.
-Applications will be evaluated for conditional award, and any Project Areas that are not tentatively awarded as part of the Round 1 will move to the Round 2 for further assessment.
+The information provided during the Preregistration phase will be applied to all Project Applications submitted by the Applicant.
+Applicants who have not completed Preregistration will not be able to submit a Project Application.
+Assessment of Submissions.